 5–Bake for 10 minutes, remove from the oven and again press with the tool to widen the center, making it slightly deeper, but not too much so that any filling could seep through.
 Return the pan to the oven and bake another 8-10 minutes until coloring on the edges are faintly golden.
 Let the cookies on these 2 or 3 sheets of cookies cool completely.

 6–In each bowl of the cooled cookie, add 2-4 chocolate chips.
 Or use just a few raisins, or small bits of nuts.
 On top of the chocolate add nearly a teaspoon of the cream cheese mixture, mounding it up slightly.

 7– Bake the cookies again for 7-9 minutes or until the cheesy part is slightly firm.
 Transfer to a cooling rack and, if you desire, top each cookie with an additional 1-2 chocolate chips.
 Cool the cookie completely.
 Yummy!

 TIPS AND TWEAKS

-Aside from the using chocolate and cream cheese as the center of these cookies, jelly, topped on the dough after it is baked twice, just below the cream cheese mixture is surely delicious and unique!
+Aside from using chocolate and cream cheese in the center of these cookies, jelly, topped on the dough after it is baked twice, just below the cream cheese mixture, is surely delicious and unique!

-If you use all jelly atop in the mixture, once out of the oven,sprinkle a bit of sweet or unsweetened coconut on it, pressing it down slightly with a spatula so it clings slightly to the jellly
+If you use all jelly atop in the mixture, once out of the oven,sprinkle a bit of unsweetened coconut on it, pressing it down slightly with a spatula so it clings slightly to the jelly.